coas23/fieldero-service/README.md

 When using Expo project-bound push tokens the backend must supply an Expo Push Access Token.
 Set `EXPO_ACCESS_TOKEN` (env or JVM property) to a valid token obtained via `npx expo push:access-token`.

+> Expo push notifications now use an authenticated resolver.
+Set the environment variable `EXPO_ACCESS_TOKEN` (e.g. via Render Secrets) so the backend can send project-scoped tokens.
+Tokens can be generated via `npx expo push:access-token` or in the Expo dashboard.